LierVelom/sales-management-system/order-service/README.md

 ## API Endpoints

+- `GET /orders`: Retrieve a list of all orders.
 - `POST /orders`: Create a new order.
 - `GET /orders/{id}`: Retrieve details of an order by ID.
 - `DELETE /orders/{id}`: Cancel an order by ID.